 With Halloween fast approaching, I find myself taking a walk down memory lane, back to the days of trick-or-treating with friends from my neighborhood, lugging around pillow cases filled with candy that would usually last until early spring.

 During one of these waves of nostalgia, I made a connection between Halloween and my job as a content marketer…and then another…and another.
-In fact, some of my fondest Halloween memories have a direct correlation with best practices.
+In fact, some of my fondest Halloween memories have a direct correlation with #content marketing best practices.
 While I had a number of connections that came to mind, I’ve narrowed it down to five.
 Hopefully, some of my memories will help you draw some connections between Halloween and your career, as well!

 Be Original